Dover-Sherborn-Coding-Club/Sharon_Prep/README.md

-Create a folder in your name and put all your Sharon Hackathon prep in this repository
+Create a folder in your name, then put all your Sharon Hackathon code in this repository